ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : A variable-length integer that contains the value of the client-initiated bidirectional stream that this datagram is associated with, divided by four.
-(The division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, and those have stream IDs equal to zero modulo four.)
+(The division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, and those have stream IDs that are divisible by four.)

 Context ID: